Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Unabridged:

 Name/Value                ; Name/Value is a MetaFunction of arity: 2.
     hello!/String         ; hello! is an ImpureFunction of domain: String.
     Function/1            ; Function/1 is a MetaFunction of arity: 1.
         whom              ; whom is a Parameter::??, where: ?? = #TypeSignatureIndex#. alert!/String     ; alert! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
-                "Hello, "   ; "Hello, " is a Constant::String.
+                "Hello, " ; "Hello, " is a String.
                 whom      ; whom is a Parameter::??, where: ?? = #TypeSignatureIndex#.
-                "!"         ; "!" is a Constant::Character::String.
+                "!"       ; "!" is a Character::String.

 hello!/String ; hello! is an ImpureFunction of domain: String.
-    "World"     ; "World" is a Constant::Word::String.
+    "World"   ; "World" is a Word::String.
 ; -> "Hello, World!"
 (BrowserAlert)

 ;